 Other Eligibility Requirements:

-Ability to adapt successfully to a tropical environment with a large amount of rainfall and dramatic temperature fluctuations, strenuous physical activity involving long hikes and backpacking (you will carry your belongings), and a new way of learning (outdoor instruction, sometimes at night).
+• The ability to adapt to a new way of learning (outdoor instruction, sometimes at night), ability to adapt successfully to a tropical environment with a large amount of rainfall and dramatic temperature fluctuations, and strenuous physical activity involving long hikes and backpacking (you will carry your belongings).

 All applicants must also have:

 - Serious academic goals and a clear plan for integrating EAP studies into the student's UC degree program.